SOCCER CONTINGENCY PLANNING

 How will you deal with problem parents?

 How will you deal with cuts?
 How will you inform the player?
 What will you tell him if he asks why?
 What will you tell a parent if they ask why or confront you?

-Are you and your players properly prepared to handle artificial surfaces, the size of the field, the height of the grass, rain, puddles, wind, mud, dirt infields, rocks, bald patches, cold, heat, referee calls and/or inconsistency, holes/depressions, the slope of the field, snow, square or round surfaces of the uprights and the crossbar of the goals, mist, dew, lights, bright sunshine, and the direction of the sun?
+Are you and your players properly prepared to handle different field conditions, like artificial surfaces, the size of the field, the height of the grass, rain, puddles, wind, mud, dirt infields, rocks, bald patches, cold, heat, referee calls and/or inconsistency, holes/depressions, the slope of the field, snow, square or round surfaces of the uprights and the crossbar of the goals, mist, dew, lights, bright sunshine, and the direction of the sun?

 What if you forget your cell phone or the battery dies?
 What if you don’t have service?